madol-abraham/heatwave_work-/README.md

-# Harara: AI Heatwave Prediction System
+# Harara: A Real time Heatwave Prediction System for South Sudan
- **Harara** which means "Heat" in Arabic is an intelligent early warning system that predicts heatwave conditions across South Sudan.
+ **Harara** which means "Heat" in Arabic is an intelligent early warning system that predicts heatwave conditions across 6 major cities in South Sudan.
 Using satellite data and machine learning, the system provides 7-day heatwave forecasts and sends SMS alerts to registered users to help communities prepare for extreme heat events.
 The system includes real-time monitoring, predictive analytics, and comprehensive dashboard for authorities and researchers.

  **Features**

  **Real-time heatwave prediction** via satellite data and ML model
  **SMS alerts** using Africa's Talking API
  **Multi-platform support** - Flutter mobile app, React web dashboard
  **Interactive dashboard** with charts, and analytics
  **User registration** and location-based alerts
- **Historical data** tracking and trend analysis
+ **Historical data** tracking and trend analysis **Technical support** For users facing issues with the platform
  **Multi-language support** (English/Arabic)
  **Cloud integration** with Firebase and Google Earth Engine
  **Data export** capabilities for research and analysis